gohugoio/hugo/docs/content/tools/index.md

 ***

 > Do you know or maintain a similar project around Hugo?
-Feel free to open a [pull request](https://github.com/spf13/hugo/pulls) on Github if you think it should to be added.
+Feel free to open a [pull request](https://github.com/spf13/hugo/pulls) on Github if you think it should be added.